codebasedlearning/ios_course/b_swift/README.md

 - Solve this task in a function `theBrokenVillage`.
 - Define a `PaymentProtocol` that includes the following:
-    - A member function `authorize` without parameters.
+    - A function `authorize` without parameters.
 It authorizes a payment and returns a boolean indicating success.
-    - A member function `completePayment` without parameters.
+    - A function `completePayment` without parameters.
 It completes the payment if authorization is successful and returns a boolean indicating success.
     - A read-only property `amount` of type `Double` to hold the amount to be paid.
 - Create a base class `Payment` that implements `PaymentProtocol` and default behaviors for the methods declared in the protocol (print a message with the `amount`).
 - Implement a subclass `CreditCardPayment` for handling credit card transactions.
 Add properties relevant to credit card payments, such as `creditCardNumber` and override one method.